mtorpey/wooden-ships/3-advanced.md

         3. All critical hit damage is cumulative.
         4. Some results are a function of one or more of the Optional rules.
-Those players not using the appropriate Optional rule, must ignore the result taking a \"no effect\" instead.
+Those players not using the appropriate Optional rule, must ignore the result taking a "no effect" instead.

 ### B. Log Modifications